Posts Tagged David Vann

 Both Irene [Gary had seemed so promising.
 A doctoral student, bright enough to get into Berkeley.
 She felt tied to him, felt wanted, felt like she belonged.] and Rhoda [What she didn’t understand about Jim was where his filling was.
 Nice golden crust on the outside.
 A dentist, with money and respect.
 When she first told people she was dating him, they were all impressed.
 His house fit the dream, too.
 A buttery life.] suffer inferiority complexes in that their partners could have chosen smarter women instead of safe women.
 Is this due to lack of selection or because the men are faulty specimens?
 Caribou Island delves deep into these relationships and in doing so explores why we choose to be with whom we end up with long-term and whether we are truly fulfilled and retain our independent spirits.

-Legend of a Suicide: quickie review
+book review: Legend of a Suicide

 Posted by Amy Steele in Books on April 3, 2010